rhoneybul/udacity-data-engineering-capstone/README.md

 I chose to use airflow for the project.
 The reason I chose to use airflow, was to be able to create the data pipeline easily.
 On top of this, airflow offers strong observability over the pipeline.
 To get started with airflow, I used the docker compose file provided in the root of the project.

-To start airflow, you just need to run;
+To start airflow in the background, you just need to run;

 ```
 $ docker-compose up -d
 ```

+### Redshift Connection Configuration

+I then configured airflow to connection to redshift, by creating a `postgres` connection in the airflow dashboard.